Council has resolved to be net zero by 2030 (Council) and 2050 (Community), in line with science-based international and government commitments.

 Our journey to net zero emissions

 • Committing to renewable energy.
 In addition to the solar arrays currently installed on Council buildings, as of 1 July 2022, Council now sources 100% of its electricity from renewable sources.
+This has already resulted in a 59% drop in emissions from our 2020/21 baseline.

 • Constructing roads from recycled materials, such as our Bundeena Drive roadworks.